3ll3d00d/ezbeq/docs/rpi.md

 4\.
 To confirm basic functionality, type `minidsp` and press Enter.
 ![Figure 3 – Example of &quot;minidsp&quot; output](./img/rpi03.png)

+If the command errors and just prints `Floating point exception`, it's likely the armhf package has been installed on a 64bit OS.
+Download and install the arm64.deb instead.

 5\.
 If the MiniDSP 2x4HD is connected properly, similar information to Figure 3 will be displayed.
 Note the &quot;preset: 1&quot; in the image.
 That indicates that the MiniDSP 2x4HD is set to Config slot 2.
 The minidsp-rs application starts at 0 for the config presets, so 0 = Config slot 1, and so on.